aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

 ###### WARNING: The reference specification is incomplete and subject to change.

-Aheui is written as a two-dimensional grid of Hangul characters.
+Aheui programs are written as a two-dimensional grid of Hangul characters.
 A cursor is used to track the current character that is being considered.
 The cursor has both a position and momentum that is used to determine where in the grid it will travel next.
 The cursor behavior is similar to that of the esoteric language Befunge.

 ### Basics